zopefoundation/Products.PluginRegistry/README.rst

   eggs = Products.PluginRegistry
   ...

-The product can also be installed as a depencency of another distribution.
+The product can also be installed as a dependency of another distribution.

 To install this package manually, without using setuptools, untar the package file downloaded from the PyPI site and look for